Shelley Duvall, star of 'The Shining,' 'Nashville,' dies at 75

 “My dear, sweet, wonderful life, partner, and friend left us last night," Gilroy said in a statement.
 “Too much suffering lately, now she’s free.
 Fly away beautiful Shelley.”

-Duvall was attending junior college in Texas when Altman's staff members, preparing to film “Brewster McCloud,” encountered her as at a party in Houston in 1970.
-She would go on to become Altman's protege.
+Duvall was attending junior college in Texas when Altman's crew members, preparing to film “Brewster McCloud,” encountered her as at a party in Houston in 1970.
+They introduced her to the director, who cast her “Brewster McCloud” and made her his protege.

+Duvall would go on to appear in Altman films including “Thieves Like Us,” “Nashville, “Popeye,” “Three Women” and “McCabe & Ms. Miller.”

+“He offers me ... good roles,” Duvall told The New York Times in 1977.
+“None of them have been alike.
+He has a great confidence in me, and a trust and respect for me, and he doesn’t put any restrictions on me or intimidate me, and I love him.
+I remember the first advice he ever gave me: ‘Don’t take yourself seriously.’”